theamazingaprilb/mixed-post-type-and-taxonomy-wordpress/README.md

 Wordpress was not liking my combined queries either.
 So I came up with the solution of running two tax_query arguments that would query the slugs for each taxonomy type.
 Then you just have to create a relation of "OR" for the two tax_queries and WordPress will happily look for either post type with EITHER taxonomy.

 Easy peasy.

+I have included an example for category pages as well as single pages or custom post type pages.
+The method is essentially the same- but I created two examples for clarity.
+I'm swell like that.